 Cura is not only free for you to download, it is also open source.
 It is the gold standard of 3D slicers worldwide.
 If you compare Cura to other 3D slicing software, it all seems very simple, with limited options and adjustments.
 But Cura’s more complex settings are there if you need them; it’s just been designed very neatly and user-friendly.

 Cura is maintained by 3D printer manufacturer Ultimaker and – as we know from their hardware – they’re perfectionists.
 Hidden (but not too deeply) in the Cura software are almost all those settings and options that you can find in the majority of other slicing software.
 So if you are one of those people who like to tinker with the 3D printer settings, you can.

 For those that just want to print, change a few quality and speed options, then in Cura it’s all carefully laid out and ready to go.

 This Cura software tutorial is aimed at anyone just starting out with 3D printing.
 We’re only going to assume that you’ve switched on the printer and loaded the filament.
 From that point on we’re here to help guide you in the ways of Cura 3D and getting started with 3D printing.

-The showcased version in this article is Cura 3.6.
-However, the guide works just as well for older versions and we will keep you up to date, once the new version – Cura 4.0 – is released.
+The showcased version in this article is Cura 4.4.1.
+However, the guide works just as well for older versions.

 Cura 3D is slicing software for 3D printers.
 It takes a 3D model and slices it into layers to create a file known as G-Code, which is the code that a 3D printer understands.